-Later that day John drove to a high sided bridge and contemplated taking his life.
-Thankfully, a passer-by saw John on the road bridge and phoned the police, the passer by and the police who came managed to eventually talk him down.
+Later that day John drove to a high bridge and contemplated taking his life.
+Thankfully, a passer-by saw John on the road bridge and phoned the police, who together managed to eventually talk him down.

 Suicide can effect anyone at any time, be observant, talk, not every case ends up a near miss like John’s